Welcome to the information page for the CoMotion Makerspace!

 CoMotion is networked with many departmental shops across campus that have considerable fabrication capabilities.
 We aim to complement these shops with a flexible, multi-use space to foster a cross-disciplinary design and fabrication community, as well as providing entry-level workshops and events open to all, while connecting users to other campus shops when more specialized capabilities are required.

-For the Spring Quarter, the MakerSpace is open from Monday-Friday 12:30pm-8:30pm, Saturday 9-6pm, and Sunday 12-6pm.
-We will be closed for University Holidays (Memorial Day, May 30th).
-The MakerSpace is open through June 3, 2016 and reopens on the first day of instruction in Summer Quarter (June 20, 2016).
+During the Summer Quarter (June 20 - August 19), the MakerSpace is open from Monday-Friday 12:00pm-6:00pm and Saturday-Sunday 11am-3pm.
+We will be closed for University Holidays (Independence Day, July 4th).
+The MakerSpace is open through August 19, 2016 and reopens on the first day of instruction in Fall Quarter (September 30, 2016).

 - 5 Flashforge Creator Pro 3D Printers